Reform Club ~ Introduction

 The Reform Club was founded principally to serve a political goal, becoming the centre of the new, Liberal Party; but over the years the Club has evolved, and since around 1920 it has served a purely social purpose.
 Nevertheless, the Reform retains its traditional, progressive spirit, a fact that contributes to its enduring vitality.
 The Club offers a friendly welcome, irrespective of background or nationality, criteria for admission to membership being character, talent, and achievement.
 The current membership embraces a wide range of professions; there are academics, artists, business people, doctors, lawyers, politicians, writers and so on.
 J. M. Barrie, Henri Cartier Bresson, Winston Churchill, E. M. Forster, Henry James, Lord Palmerston, William Makepeace Thackeray, and H. G. Wells were all Reformers, and the Club continues to attract members of distinction.

-Although founded on traditional lines as a gentlemen's club, the Reform became, in 1981, the first such club in this country to admit women on equal terms.
+Although founded on traditional lines as a gentlemen's club, the Reform became, in 1981, one of the first clubs in this country to admit women on equal terms.
 Of the current membership of around 2700, some 500 are overseas members, and over 400 are women.
-Candidates are proposed by two existing members and elected by the Club’s General Committee.
+Candidates are proposed by two existing members and elected by the Club's General Committee.